Everything you ever maybe wanted to know about kettlebells, and lots of stuff you probably didn’t. Updated for 2017!

 I gave Rogue the benefit of the doubt and assumed the shipper had badly mishandled the box, so I reached out to Rogue customer service to tell them about my experience.

-They were extremely helpful and responsive, I sent them pictures of the damaged bell and they immediately offered to send me a replacement or give me store credit.
-I chose the replacement, and they were nice enough to let me hang on to the damaged kettlebell till the replacement arrived so I could have one to work with while I waited.
+They were extremely helpful and responsive.
+I sent them pictures of the damaged kettlebell and they immediately offered to send me a replacement.
+They were even nice enough to let me hang on to the damaged kettlebell till the replacement arrived.

 However, when the replacement arrived I was disappointed to see it had been damaged during transit as well.
 Not as badly damaged as the first, but still damaged.

 One instance of damage could a fluke but two in a row suggests the need for better packing materials.
 The boxes the Rogue kettlebells shipped in are the flimsiest of all the kettlebells I was able to unpack, and neither box was wrapped with plastic strap reinforcements.